 In November of each academic year, the Vice President for Academic Affairs shall send all faculty an announcement of the program for the coming summer.
-Applications, located on the network server, should be completed and returned to the Vice President for Academic Affairs's office by the first Friday of the spring semester.
+Applications, located on the network server, should be completed and returned to the Vice President for Academic Affairs' office by the last Friday of January.